Andre601/GitHub-Markdown/docs/github/issues-pull-requests.md

 ## Color preview
 When using [inline code](../general#inline-code) can you use a hashtag, followed by a hexadecimal color value (i.e. `#ffffff`) and GitHub will automatically add a small square in the provided color to it.

-Note, that we use an image here to display the result.

 !!! info
     === "Markdown"
         ```